qiushiyan/old-website/content/post/2020-05-12-tidy-data-with-python/index.markdown

 #> [317 rows x 81 columns]
 ```

-If we are to answer questions like “what are the average ranking of artisits across all weeks?” `wk` like columns need to be transformed into values:[^1]
+If we are to answer questions like “what are the average ranking of artisits across all weeks?”, `wk` like columns need to be transformed into values: [^1]

 ``` python
 tidy_billboard = billboard.melt(id_vars = ["year", "artist", "track", "time", "date.entered"],